Beating Fabry-P\'erot interference pattern in a magnonic scattering junction in the graphene quantum Hall ferromagnet: Beating interference pattern

 In order to make a connection with a typical experimental situation, in which it is difficult to modify \textit{in situ} the junction length $L$, we plot in Fig. \ref{fig:scat}.c) the transmission probability of the junction for a spin magnon in the F phase as a function of the energy and the magnetic field for a $1\mu m$ long central region and a characteristic value $u_\perp=1$ meV.
 We observe a similar pattern as a function of the magnetic field since changing the magnetic field modifies the magnetic length while maintaining the length of the junction fixed.
 Since the gaps depend on the Zeeman term, we can see that they increase with the magnetic field.
-For a pseudospin magnon in the CDW phase, the interference pattern is similar except that the gaps in Tab. \ref{tab:gaps} depend on the magnetic field only through $u_\perp$, $u_z$ and $\Delta_\textit{AB}$.
+For a pseudospin magnon in the CDW phase, the interference pattern is similar except that the gaps in Tab. \ref{tab:gaps} depend on the magnetic field only through $u_\perp$ and $u_z$.
 Finally, we mention that the experimental observation of such an interference pattern allows one to obtain a quantitative measurement of the pseudospin anisotropic parameters.
 For example, in the F and the CDW phase, we have $\Delta_0^2-\Delta_0^1=2u_\perp$.
-Finally, the transmission in the case of a KD phase is special in that there exists a gapless mode with a $U(1)$ pseudospin symmetry such that the transmission is non-zero down to $E=0$ ($\Delta_0^1=0$), but one retrieves the characteristic beating pattern above the second gap $\Delta_0^2$.
+In the KD phase, there is a gapless and linearly dispersing pseudospin magnon at $\nu=-1$ and $\nu=0$ with vanishing gap such that the transmission probability of a pseudospin magnon is identical to Fig. \ref{fig:scat}.a) with $\Delta_0^1=0$ such that the interference pattern appears at $E=0$ and the beating pattern appears at $\Delta_0^2$.